 We’re digging up some veterinarian-approved dog gifts with tips to keep in mind this holiday season.
 Check out these 11 gift ideas that veterinarians love.

 Buying your dog a toy this holiday season?
 Remember, there is a “knee cap rule” among veterinarians that says that if a toy is too hard to hit against your knee cap, it is too hard for your dog to chew on and is a risk for tooth fractures.
 Also, always supervise your pup while using toys to make sure they do not try to chew and ingest pieces.

 1. Classic KONG

-A great “high value” and time-consuming goodie, the Kong can be filled with your dog’s kibble, safe & approved fruit and veggies, or treats (sparingly!).
+A great “high value” and time-consuming goodie, the Kong classic dog toy can be filled with your dog’s kibble, safe and approved fruits and veggies, or treats (sparingly!).
 They can even be frozen to last a little longer.

-The natural KONG rubber formula is created to be durable for power chewing dogs.
-The Classic KONG and Goodie Bone offers enrichment by helping satisfy dogs’ instinctual needs.
+The natural KONG rubber formula is durable for power chewing dogs.
+The Classic KONG and Goodie Bone offer enrichment by helping satisfy dogs’ instinctual needs.

 Did you know?
 Products that are made from natural rubber do not have common pet toy toxins like BPA compounds.
 Plus, the durable rubber is dishwasher-safe, so you can keep these toys clean.

 Tip: Does your pup have a favorite toy?
 It’s important to clean dog toys regularly to kill bacteria and germs.